MIND BODY SOUL HERE & NOW

 Inner Strength

-how long you can hold your focus, and whether you continue when progress is slow.
+These virtues shape endurance.
+They determine how you respond to struggle, how long you can hold your focus, and whether you continue when progress is slow.

 A strong and unshakable force that keeps the mind fixed on the goal and committed to the work.